taiiii123/comment-beautifier-vscode-extension/README.md

 # Comment Beautifier - VS Code Extension

-A Visual Studio Code extension that aligns comment indentation to make your code more readable.
+This is a Visual Studio Code extension that aligns comment indentation.

 ### Demo